Howard Kendall: First spell at Everton

 During his first spell at Goodison Park, he built an almost entirely new team which proved itself as one of the finest of the whole decade.
 He brought in younger players such as Peter Reid and Trevor Steven from smaller clubs to give them the opportunity to prove that they could compete at the highest level, and was largely successful.
-He also brought in established star players such as Andy Gray, who was instrumental in a season and a half after joining them in late 1983, his goals transforming a struggling side into FA Cup winners and then league champions and European Cup Winners' Cup winners.
-He then sold Gray to Aston Villa and brought in Gary Lineker who scored 38 goals in the 1985–86 season, albeit narrowly failing to win the major trophies.
+He also brought in established star players such as Andy Gray, who was instrumental in a season and a half after joining them in November 1983, his goals transforming a struggling side into FA Cup winners and then league champions and European Cup Winners' Cup winners.
+He then sold Gray to Aston Villa and brought in Gary Lineker, who scored 38 goals in the 1985–86 season, albeit narrowly failing to win the major trophies.
 Everton had toppled Manchester United as league leaders in early February before being overhauled by Liverpool during the final stages of the season, surrendering the title to their local rivals on the final weekend of the season.
-They were then beaten 3-1 in an all Merseyside FA Cup final.
+They were then beaten 3–1 in an all-Merseyside FA Cup final.

-Kendall left Everton in the summer of 1987, frustrated by the ban from Europe of English clubs, to manage Athletic Bilbao in Spain.
+Kendall left Everton in June 1987, frustrated by the ban from Europe of English clubs, to manage Athletic Bilbao in Spain.
 As well as the missed opportunity of more European success with Everton, the ban on English clubs in European competitions was a major factor in some of England's leading players moving overseas during this time – including Gary Lineker, who signed for Barcelona after just one season at Goodison Park.
-The ban on English clubs twice resulted in Everton missing out on competing in the European Cup.
+The ban on English clubs resulted in Everton twice missing out on competing in the European Cup.